MLJ96/MARSBox--Augmented-Reality-Sandbox/README.md

 4. Draw all colours and contours to the screen
 5. Repeat until program is stopped

+On a Lenovo G50-70 laptop, I get about 8FPS, but on a PC can get the full 30FPS which is only limited by the Kinect's capture rate.
+If some settings are changed, the laptop is able to get even better framerates with minimal loss in quality.

 Here is a demonstation video from this year's project fair.

 https://youtu.be/_3MYQaCjBjU?t=56s